Dinhvanphamviet/HUSTique-beauty/README.md

 ## Introduction

 HUSTique Beauty is an e-commerce platform that allows users to view, search, and order cosmetic products.
-The project also includes an admin panel for managing products, orders, and blog posts.
+The project also includes an admin dashboard for managing products, orders, and blog posts.

 ## Key Features